-Revision 14-1; Effective March 3, 2014
+Revision 18-2; Effective September 3, 2018

-2231.1 PSU Notification Requirements
+2231.1 Program Support Unit Notification Requirements

-Revision 14-1; Effective March 3, 2014
+Revision 18-2; Effective September 3, 2018

-The Program Support Unit (PSU) is responsible for preparing and sending notifications to the applicant or member advising of actions taken regarding services and the right to a fair hearing.
-Form H2065-D, Notification of Managed Care Program Services, is the legal notice sent to an applicant/member of the actions taken regarding STAR+PLUS Waiver services.
-The form must be completed in plain language that can be understood by the applicant/member.
-The language preference of the member must be considered.
+The Program Support Unit (PSU) is responsible for preparing and sending notifications to the applicant, member or authorized representative (AR) advising of actions taken regarding services and the right to a fair hearing.
+Form H2065-D, Notification of Managed Care Program Services, is the legal notice sent to an applicant, member or AR of the actions taken regarding STAR+PLUS Home and Community Based Services (HCBS) program services.
+Form H2065-D must be completed in plain language that can be understood by the applicant, member or AR.
+The language preference of the applicant, member or AR must be considered.

-The applicant or member must be notified on Form H2065-D within two business days of the date a case is certified.
-The form also includes information on the individual's room and board charges and copayment, if applicable.
+The applicant, member or AR must be notified on Form H2065-D within two business days of the date a case is certified.
+Form H2065-D also includes information on the individual's room and board charges and copayment, if applicable.

-Form H2065-D is also used to notify an applicant who is denied or a member whose services are terminated.
-The PSU must notify the applicant on Form H2065-D of the denial of application within two business days of the decision.
-See also Section 3630, Denial/Termination Procedures.
+Form H2065-D is also used to notify an applicant who is denied program eligibility or a member whose program eligibility is denied or terminated.
+The PSU staff must notify the applicant, member or AR on Form H2065-D of the denial of application within two business days of the decision.
+Refer to Section 3630, Denial or Termination Procedures.

-Once it is determined that a case action must be taken, Form H2065-D must be prepared and mailed to the member the same date the form is signed.
-Notification forms must be posted to the managed care organization's XXXSPW folder using the correct naming convention in TxMedCentral on the case action date.
-The PSU specialist's signature date on Form H2065-D is the case action date.
+Depending on when the notification is generated, it will either be posted to the managed care organization’s (MCO’s) STAR+PLUS folder in TxMedCentral or generated in the Long Term Care (LTC) Online Portal on the case action date.

 2231.2 MCO Notification Requirements